 Are you a fan of the Ozarks or maybe you’ve just seen the show and you’re itching to get to the Show Me State.
 Well, Fort Leonard Wood isn’t going to be quite like that, but that doesn’t mean your time in rural Missouri won’t be amazing!
 If you’re wondering about Fort Leonard Wood Missouri weather or if you have questions about basic training, this guide will help you understand what to expect when you PCS to your next duty station.

 Fort Leonard Wood is located in rural Missouri, so there’s not a ton to do, but there is a certain charm to the region.
 This Army post covers more than 61,000 acres, so it’s massive!
 It’s also home to the 1st Engineer Brigade, the 3rd Chemical Brigade, and the 14th Military Police Brigade – among others.
+Speaking of police officers, here are 6 things MPs do besides give you tickets.
 There’s a lot of history to uncover at Leonard Wood.
 In fact, it housed POWs during WWII.

 Fort Leonard Wood Location

 Fort Leonard Wood is located in the south-central Missouri Ozarks, about 92 miles northeast of Springfield, Missouri, and 140 miles southwest of St. Louis, Missouri.

 Fort Leonard Wood can be reached by car using the following routes.

 Heading in from the north?
 Take US-63 S to MO-17 S